-- referrals are made in a timely fashion from the practice following assessment to ensure that patients referred on an active pathway do not wait longer than is clinically necessary; - patients are aware of when their "clock" starts from so that the appropriate expectation is set at the start of their pathway; - all new GP referrals are made via the national e-Referral Service (e-RS); - referrals and other correspondence include all relevant clinical and social history, investigation results and related clinical correspondence so that reviewing consultants and their teams have the appropriate information to inform patient management and virtual referral triage (where this is in place); - demographic information, including address, contact telephone numbers and contact preferences are discussed and confirmed with patients prior to referral (including their ability to engage with virtual consultations including telephone and video calls); - patients are only referred when they are ready fit and available for their first assessment and potential subsequent treatment; - patients are not referred to a named consultant unless there is a clear clinical need to do so e.g. past treatment from them or provision of a tertiary service that the patient's condition requires them to access; - patients understand potential treatment pathways and that if surgery is likely that this is made clear to them in advance and the outcome of this discussion is included in the referral to support consultant care planning and triage; - referrals are made in line with locally agreed referral guidance and/or referral criteria displayed via the Directory of Services (DoS) on e-RS; - where appropriate to do so patients are referred to community or interface services first and the outcome of past attendances in these services is included in any new referral to secondary care; - patients understand that their referral may be subject to clinical review and that a management plan may be provided to their GP where such an agreement exists with the CCG.
-Therefore, an attendance at hospital may not be the result of a referral; - referrals contain information regarding reasonable adjustments, including Accessible Information Standard Requirements, which patients will require to access secondary and specialist services.
+- 3.8 General Practitioner and practice staff and their staff are at the heart of patient care coordination between the various elements of the health and social care system.
+They are well placed to ensure that patients and services have accurate and up to date guidance and that patients are referred in line with locally agreed guidance.
+GP's have key responsibilities in relation to their patients accessing secondary and specialist services in a timely and appropriate way, these include ensuring that: - referrals are made in a timely fashion from the practice following assessment to ensure that patients referred on an active pathway do not wait longer than is clinically necessary. - patients are aware of when their "clock" starts from so that the appropriate expectation is set at the start of their pathway; - all new GP referrals are made via the national e-Referral Service (e-RS); - referrals and other correspondence include all relevant clinical and social history, investigation results and related clinical correspondence so that reviewing consultants and their teams have the appropriate information to inform patient management and virtual referral triage (where this is in place); - demographic information, including address, contact telephone numbers and contact preferences are discussed and confirmed with patients prior to referral (including their ability to engage with virtual consultations including telephone and video calls); - patients are only referred when they are ready fit and available for their first assessment and potential subsequent treatment; - patients are not referred to a named consultant unless there is a clear clinical need to do so e.g. past treatment from them or provision of a tertiary service that the patient's condition requires them to access; The trust will endeavour to accommodate patient preference as to consultant and team they wish to be treated by where practicable. - patients understand potential treatment pathways and that if surgery is likely that this is made clear to them in advance and the outcome of this discussion is included in the referral to support consultant care planning and triage; - referrals are made in line with locally agreed referral guidance and/or referral criteria displayed via the Directory of Services (DoS) on e-RS; - where appropriate to do so patients are referred to community or interface services first and the outcome of past attendances in these services is included in any new referral to secondary care; - patients understand that their referral may be subject to clinical review and that a management plan may be provided to their GP where such an agreement exists with the CCG.
+Therefore, an attendance at hospital may not be the result of a referral; - referrals contain information regarding reasonable adjustments, including Accessible Information Standard Requirements, which patients will require to access secondary and specialist services. - 3.9 Patients also have several responsibilities in relation to their care, these include: - 1.
+To be available for treatment within specified timescales stated within this Policy. - 2.
+To Inform the Trust with suitable notice if they are unable to attend for their appointment (this is in line with the NHS Constitution (2013). - 3.
+To arrive for their appointment at the allotted time (late arrivals may not be seen); - 4.
+To notify their hospital of any changes to their demographic details. - 5.
+To inform their GP of any changes in their medical condition that may affect their attendance or clinical priority. - 6.
+Where a parent/guardian/carer is supporting a patient, they should undertake to ensure